legendary-mich/moonpipe/README.md

 // error: TimeoutError
 ```

-### Repeating on error in PromiseValves
+#### Repeating on error in PromiseValves
-You can use a `repeatPredicate` which takes an `attemptsMade` counter as the first argument, an `error` as the second one, and returns a `boolean` value which signifies whether the promise should be retried or not.
+A rejected promise can be retried before the error is reported to the pipe.
+Every error returned from a rejected promise is passed to a `repeatPredicate` function, that takes an `attemptsMade` counter as the first argument, an `error` as the second one, and returns a `boolean` value which signifies whether the promise should be retried or not.

 If a `repeatPredicate` throws an error, the promise is automatically rejected and will not be retried anymore.